gamehero10/ImageSliderApp/README.md

 # ImageSliderApp
 This is an image slider app.
-It will include several different features that will be added in the future.
+Added a new feature which are navigation dots.